 It was widely felt that Mr Mackay’s position as an MSP was untenable but, without the appropriate levers in place, there was no method to remove him from office.

 Current legislation states that jail terms need to be longer than a year for an MSP to be unseated.
 That means that, had he not resigned, former Dunfermline MSP, Bill Walker could have carried on despite having been convicted of 23 charges of assault and a breach of the peace in 2013.

 MSPs should be judged to the highest standards, and this Scottish Conservatives’ Bill will provide assurance to the public that MSPs can held to account for their behaviour.

 Scottish Conservative MSP for Central Scotland, Graham Simpson, said:

-“I am delighted to launch the consultation for this Bill which will address anomalies within our Scottish Parliament.
+“I am delighted to launch the consultation for the Removal from Office and Recall Bill which will address anomalies within our Scottish Parliament.

 “The vast majority of MSPs enter politics to serve their constituents to the best of their ability – but in all parties there may be members who have abused their position or failed to meet the high standards expected of them.
 This Bill will provide the levers to remove them from office.

 “The taxpayer should not be paying for an empty seat in the parliament debating chamber, nor should constituents be left unrepresented if their MSP is serving jail time.

 “The Removal from Office and Recall Bill is common sense and would reassure the public that MSPs will be held to account for their misconduct, rather than being able to claim a salary while hiding away and running down the clock on their term.
 I urge fellow MSPs of all parties to back it.

 The consultation will close on 13 April 2022